 Of course, we were able to repeal, in the Defense Appropriations bill I brought before the House in January, the provision in the new law that affected the retired pay of service members who are medically retired and those receiving survivor’s benefits.
 With the amendment the House passed on February 12, we are ensuring that all servicemen and women who are enlisted prior to January 1, 2014 will receive the full cost of living adjustments in retirement before and after age 62.
 In essence, we are scrapping the entire COLA cut well before this provision took effect in December 2015.

-Mr. Speaker, veterans deserve fair compensation and America owes them a safe benefit structure they can depend on.
-In this regard, I am pleased that the House has advanced the amendment to S. 25.
+Veterans deserve fair compensation and America owes them a safe benefit structure they can depend on.